daniels75/SpringFrameworkSamples/todo/README.md

 33. [v] Add nicer css for displayed list of todo
 34. [v] Change css style for drag-and-drop
 35. [v] Add ordered all todos
-35. [-] Do clean up in the ui
+35. [v] Do clean up in the ui
-36. [-] add warning for empty todo/at least 3 sings for todo
+36. [v] add warning for empty todo/at least 3 sings for todo
-37. [-] Add better validation in the backend
+37. [v] Add better validation in the backend
+38. [v] Add validation in the ui with error messages that came from backend
-38. [-] Add validation in the ui
+39. [-] Add validation in the ui with error messages on the frontend
 39. [-] Change responses to ResponseEntity
 101. [-]  Add Cache handling
 201. [-] Add error handling for non existent Todos etc.